Available with Data Reviewer license.

 This is the workspace where you will import the .csv files as attribute rules.

 Defining a destination workspace for the export operation is necessary if source information (such as data subtypes) is not stored in batch job files but in a geodatabase.
 The source and destination schemas must match.

 The export operation creates a summary file (BatchJob_Summary.xml) that includes a list of checks that were successfully converted to .csv files.
 The summary file is located where you chose to store the .csv files.

 Batch jobs with nonunique check titles for a given data source are renamed in the output .csv files.

-If a warning or error occurs during export, the specific check with an issue is indicated in the Errors and warnings section of the tool dialog box.
+If a warning or error occurs during export, the specific check with an issue appears in the Errors and warnings section of the tool dialog box.
 Valid checks are exported as attribute rules in the .csv files.